govau/design-system-site/content/components/form/default.md

 ### Tips

+- Always wrap the form elements inside a `<form>` tag.
-- When coupling input and labels, utilise the `for` and `id` relationship arguments over nesting the elements together.
+- When coupling input and labels, utilise the `for` and `id` relationship attributes over nesting the elements together.
 - Divide long forms into smaller, more manageable forms.